newjersey/navigator.business.nj.gov/content/src/filings/cosmetology-shop-renew.md

 ---
 Your cosmetology shop license will expire every two years on the even-numbered year.
 You will receive a renewal notice in the mail at least 2 weeks prior to the start of the renewal period.

+**Please note:** you will only see the option to renew online once the renewal period opens for your Cosmetology Shop license.

 - - -
 ### Application Requirements
 * Business Name